-From 1 January 2015 there has been an amendment to the meaning of farmer and agricultural relief is only available for agricultural property gifted or inherited by a person who meets the criteria set out in one of three tests outlined below, the 80% test still applies
+From 1 January 2015 there has been an amendment to the meaning of farmer and agricultural relief is only available for agricultural property gifted or inherited by a person who meets the criteria set out in one of the three tests outlined below.
+This is in addition to the 80% test, which still applies.